 This same Creation week concluding verse indicates two specific actions of God directly related to the seventh day BECAUSE (notice because in verse 3) God’s goal on that day was to continue His work with humans.This Creation week's concluding verse indicates two specific actions of God directly related to the seventh day BECAUSE (notice because in Gen. 1:3) God's goal on that day was to continue His work with humans.
 Click To Tweet

-This is the verse that was directly referred to by Christ when he said, The Sabbath was made for man, not man for the Sabbath.
-(Mark 2:27) Humans are center-stage, The focus is on them, the Sabbath was blessed and sanctified BECAUSE it was a period of time after their creation/birth when God was WITH them helping them learn and understand the first steps of the life they would embark on.
+This verse was directly referred to by Christ when he said; The Sabbath was made for man, not man for the Sabbath.
+(Mark 2:27) Humans are center-stage; the focus is on them; the Sabbath was blessed and sanctified BECAUSE it was a period after their creation/birth when God was WITH them, helping them learn and understand the first steps of the life they were about to commence.

-You don’t create, invent or give birth to anything without spending the time to explain the why, the what and the how.
-Chapter two of Genesis will give us more detail of this explanation they received on the Sabbath in the Garden of Eden.
+You don’t create, invent, or give birth to anything without spending the time to explain the why the what and the how.
+Chapter two of Genesis will provide us with more detail of this explanation they received on the Sabbath in the Garden of Eden.

-In Genesis 1, three items are blessed by God.
-We have discussed the fowl and fish, their blessing was to be able to multiply themselves automatically.
-Their reproduction is innate, they don’t need any instruction if left to their own in their natural habitat, nature takes its course.
-Humans were blessed to multiply, have social relationships and rulership.
+In Genesis 1, God blesses three items.
+We have discussed the fowl and fish; their blessing was to be able to multiply themselves automatically.
+Their reproduction is innate; they don’t need any instruction if left to their own in their natural habitat; nature takes its course.
+Humans were blessed to multiply, have social relationships, and rulership.
 For that humans certainly, do need instruction.
-Hence, the first day after their creation, the seventh of the Creating week being blessed for that specific purpose.
+Hence, the first day after their creation, God blessed the seventh day of Creation week for that specific purpose.

 I do not want to expand this subject here, because I want to focus on the Sabbath as a whole and as the final day of Creation week.
-But, I ask you, how much time does humanity devote to learning about and meditating on the two most important functions of humankind: human relationships and governing oneself and others.
-Maybe if we devoted more time to that we’d have fewer problems than we have in today’s society.
+But, I ask you how much time does humanity devote to learning about and meditating on the two most essential functions of humankind: human relationships and governing oneself and others.
+Maybe if we devoted more time to that, we’d have fewer problems than we have in today’s society.
 God blessed the Sabbath for that purpose.

 KJV – appoint, bid, consecrate, dedicate, defile, hallow, (be, keep) holy(-er, place), keep, prepare, proclaim, purify, sanctify(-ied one, self), ⨯ wholly.

 When these verses say, in essence, God created (hu)man(s) to make them.
-That is exactly the purpose of the seventh day.
-God is making man holy in social relationships and rulership.
-This is what God is in the process of doing.
-When you look at the state of this world you might think God’s failing.
+That is precisely the purpose of the seventh day.
+God is making man holy in social relationships and rulership; this is what God is in the process of doing.
+When you look at the state of this world, you might think God’s failing.
 I assure you He’s not, what we see is a necessary part of the learning curve humanity has to go through to see the light of day.

-The Sabbath was blessed and sanctified to serve as the time for humankind to learn and reflect on how to attain the sanctity and holiness the Creator intends for social relationships and rulership.
+God blessed and sanctified the Sabbath to serve humankind as a period to learn and reflect on how to attain the sanctity and holiness the Creator intends for social relationships and rulership.
 In that, the Sabbath is at the service of all of humanity.
 That is why God created this time period for the service of humankind.

 The seventh day, what it represents and its meaning are a very vast subject.
 It could easily be the subject of a book and maybe, one day will be.
 This is just the briefest of brief incursions into this subject.
-Needless to say, it is the final day of Creation week and a day of reflexion by humans as to what their role is here on Earth.
+It is the final day of Creation week and a day of reflection by humans as to what their role is here on Earth.
 The details of all this will become clearer in Genesis 2 and the rest of the Bible Story.

 Summary of Creation Week

 Creation of dry land and vegetation.
 God supplies all the physical needs of humankind, from minerals to bread.
-Figuratively, humankind can’t live by bread alone, we need spiritual sustenance.
+Figuratively, humanity can’t live by bread alone; we need spiritual sustenance.